ezefranca/ezefranca_b/README.md

 > [!TIP]
 > - 👋 **Hello!** Wishing you a wonderful Tuesday on this 30 of April of 2024.
-> - 🌡 The weather where I am is broken clouds, 12.78°C, humidity 93%.
+> - 🌡 The weather where I am is scattered clouds, 13.21°C, humidity 93%.
 > - 🙋🏻‍♂️ I'm **Ezequiel** (Ezekiel), a passionate developer and creative technologist.
 > - 💼 Currently, I'm a **Mobile Developer** at [Miniclip](https://www.miniclip.com).
 > - 🎓 I'm also pursuing a **PhD** in Digital Games Development at [IADE](https://www.iade.pt/en).